huggingface/blog/deploy-vertex-ai.md

 In this post, you learned how to deploy a Vision Transformer model with the Vertex AI platform using the easy APIs it provides.
-You also learned how Vertex AI’s features benefit the model deployment process enabling you to focus on declarative configurations while taking away complex parts.
+You also learned how Vertex AI’s features benefit the model deployment process by enabling you to focus on declarative configurations and removing the complex parts.
 Vertex AI also supports deployment of PyTorch models via custom prediction routes.
 Refer [<u>here</u>](https://cloud.google.com/blog/topics/developers-practitioners/pytorch-google-cloud-how-deploy-pytorch-models-vertex-ai)